WDJT-TV: Rebuilding for the CBS age

-While WDJT-TV signed with CBS in time to ensure the continued over-the-air availability of CBS programming in Milwaukee, its facilities were inadequate to reach the entire market and did not approach the scope of a network-affiliated operation that projected to hire 60 additional people.
+While WDJT-TV signed with CBS in time to ensure the continued over-the-air availability of CBS programming in Milwaukee, much work was needed to upgrade the station to a level befitting its new status.
+Its transmitter was nowhere near adequate enough to reach the entire market, and its studios did not approach the scope of a full-service network affiliate that projected to hire 60 additional people.
 In late December 1994, the station wrote to Milwaukee County officials suggesting three county parks as locations for a new 1200 ft transmission tower.
-The proposed Lincoln Park site met with opposition from WISN, which claimed that the near-colocation of its mast and that which WDJT-TV sought to build would cause engineering and safety issues.
-A judge ruled in favor of WISN and issued a preliminary injunction, claiming a second tower would violate WISN's land use agreement with Milwaukee County.
+WISN objected, claiming that the close proximity of WDJT-TV's proposed mast to its own facility would cause engineering and safety issues.
+A judge issued a preliminary injunction that upheld WISN's arguments, claiming a second tower would violate channel 12's land use agreement with Milwaukee County.
 Several nearby residents also objected, concerned about environmental impacts to the park.
 Despite these objections, the FCC dismissed WISN's petition to deny and approved the tower site in May 1996, finding that WISN was unable to prove there would be new interference and that the concerns of neighbors did not justify a denial.

 While the station had hoped to begin broadcasting full-length newscasts by the end of 1995, the station was behind on setting up the city's fourth news department because it wanted to confirm a tower site before it selected a location for new studios.
 While WDJT-TV initially maintained its downtown offices for sales and administrative personnel, local news debuted on March 18, 1996, from facilities in the former Allis-Chalmers complex in West Allis belonging to television production company The Enterprise, Ltd. The total investment in the news operation came to $10 million.